ga-curriculum/it-bootcamp-admissions-task/practice/README.md

 3. Rename the document, giving it a title of your choice.
 Refer to the documentation provided in the previous step, and follow the steps in the **Rename a file** section if you need help.

 4. Make the document publicly available.
-If you're not sure how to do this check out the Google Docs Editors Help [documentation on making Google files public](https://support.google.com/docs/answer/183965).
+If you're unsure how to do this, check out the Google Docs Editors Help [documentation on making Google files public](https://support.google.com/docs/answer/183965).

 5. After completing the steps above, anyone should be able to view your document.
 You can check this by copying the URL to your document and pasting it into a new *private* browser window.
 If you can see the document, then it is publicly available.